MonacoProtocol/protocol/npm-client/docs/endpoints/market_prices.md

 *   The market prices for the market

 Market prices are all unique pending order combinations (OUTCOME, PRICE, FOR) and their corresponding matching pool accounts.

+Note that this is an intensive request the larger the market in terms of outcomes and pending orders.

 ### Parameters